 - Pour any remaining mole sauce over the enchiladas, then cover with foil and bake until hot, about 15-20 minutes.

-- Crumble queso fresco over top, drizzle with Mexican crema, garnish with reserved onion rounds, cilantro and avocado, then serve.
+- Crumble queso fresco over top, drizzle with Mexican crema, then scatter the reserved onion rounds and cilantro and serve with extra crema and avocado on the side..

 Hi!
 I have Entube concentrated mole flavor booster!
 Have you heard of it?
 If not making my own mole, how much should I use?
 Been looking for a recipe to try this out in!
 Thanks!